-Patrick Hill (Carleton University) and Nicholas Turiano (University of Rochester Medical Center) recently reported the results of a 14-year study in Psychological Science.
+Patrick Hill (Carleton University) and Nicholas Turiano (University of Rochester Medical Center) in 2014 reported the results of a 14-year study in Psychological Science.
 Their study began in 1994-1995 when over 7000 people were recruited to participate (90% White; about equal numbers for men and women; young, middle, and older ages).
 They measured purpose in life using three questions from the Ryff Scales of Psychological Well-Being:

 - “Some people wander aimlessly in life, but I am not one of them.”